- Risk Management Code of Practice

 Of Risks and Men collection produced by Films Roger Leenhardt is a series of ten video case studies examining the main types of human error that threaten system performance.
 Each video discusses a particular error and is illustrated by an account lasting less than ten minutes of a disastrous industrial accident.

-This a website showing analysis and study by researchers at the Mary Kay O’Connor Process Safety Center, part of the
+This a website showing analysis and study by researchers at the Mary Kay O’Connor Process Safety Center.

 This is a very comprehensive chemical information website that should be bookmarked by all SHE professionals.